-The Allocations Plan includes Policy TCB1, which defines Rayleigh's town centre boundary and primary and secondary shopping frontages.
+The Allocations document includes Policy TCB1, which defines Rayleigh's town centre boundary and primary and secondary shopping frontages.
 However, the supporting text makes clear that the AAP may amend these allocations.

-The Development Management Plan includes policies that deal with the development of the town centres.
+The Development Management document includes draft policies that deal with the development of centres.
 These include policies that seek to control the mix of uses, as well as the conversion of upper floors to residential accommodation.